Seabhac-94/shutter/README.md

 displayed on the site, where applicants can fill out a application form, and it will be viewed through Django admin.
 4. Add to cart/checkout - Utilizing stripe(for checkout), the user can add products to a cart, amend the quantities and checkout using a standard payment form.
-5. homepage messages indicating succesful registration/login/logout or purchasing information.
+5. Homepage messages indicating succesful registration/login/logout or purchasing information.

 #### Possible Future Features
 1. Reviews section - Allow users to post reviews on the company